Our Gift Economy Approach

 ♡ Lived practice and Integrity

-We conscientiously practice what we teach, working daily to bring nonviolent communication into every aspect of our lives.
+We conscientiously practice what we teach, working daily to bring Nonviolent Communication into every aspect of our lives.
 As a participant in our courses, you can be confident that anything you hear from us is something that we actively integrate in our own lives with our children, communities, friendships, families, business practices and in our work with each other.

-♡ A fierce commitment to what actually works
+♡ A commitment to what actually works

 ♡ Authenticity